jewelsofthought/neshama/site/posts/freedom/00-introduction.md

 ## Omer Tradition

 Whether or not you use these meditations during the actual Omer period, the seven weeks between Passover and _Shavuot_, they provide an invitation into a process of personal expansion.
-Spiritual awakening depends more on an “allowing” than it does on a “trying”.
+Spiritual awakening depends more on an "allowing" than it does on a "trying".
 Meditation encourages a deepening of this posture of allowing ourselves to appreciate the integrity of our own being as we discover the deeper nature of the Being we share.

 One of the clearest and most enduring paradigms of spiritual awakening in the Jewish mystical tradition is represented by the ancient journey from the enslavement in Egypt to the awakening of Revelation at Sinai.
 The steps in this process are reflected in the 49 days between Passover and _Shavuot_, the Feast of Weeks, which commemorates the receiving of the Ten Commandments while standing at Sinai.